onaio/help/guides/form builder/_posts/2017-01-10-form-builder.md

 ![](/content/screenshots/formbuilder/form-builder-1.png)

 A new window will appear to create a new form.
-Start with entering the form’s title on the **Enter form name **tab, for example, "**Test Form**".
+Start with entering the form’s title on the **Enter form name tab**, for example, **Test Form**.

 ![](/content/screenshots/formbuilder/form-builder-2.png)